LRossdeutscher/Adnat/README.md

 Before beginning with the implementation of my submission, I first had to setup a the Ruby on Rails environment on my laptop.
 I followed the instructions listed in [this tutorial](https://gorails.com/setup/windows/10).

 Below is a brief description pulled from the task spec, and below that is a list of the optional exercises that I attempted and implemented and also the ones I did not.
-The ones I did not have a small discussion about how I may have implemented if I had longer time to work on this.
+The ones I did not attempt, have a small discussion about how I may have implemented if I had longer time to work on this.

 ## Brief Description